facebookresearch/habitat-lab/examples/hitl/rearrange_v2/README.md

 mv fphab fpss
 ```

-## Data directory

-Run `rearrange_v2` from the Habitat-lab root directory.
-It will expect `data/` for Habitat-lab data, and it will also look for `examples/hitl/rearrange_v2/app_data/demo.json.gz` (included alongside source files in our git repo).

 To test the Habitat-LLM episodes in `rearrange_v2` you'll need to download and unzip the following [episode dataset](https://drive.google.com/file/d/1zFCBiWE_XFY0Ry9CZOV_NF_rfxBw1y-F/view?usp=sharing) in Habitat-Lab root directory.
 In addition, you'll need YCB, GSO, AI2THOR, and ABO object assets.
 To download these assets use the following commands:

 ```